 Property, plant and equipment which has been reclassified as 'held for sale' cease to be depreciated upon the reclassification.
-Assets in the course of construction are not depreciated until the asset is brought into use.

 Revaluation gains and losses

 Revaluation gains are recognised in the revaluation reserve, except where, and to the extent that, they reverse a revaluation decrease that has previously been recognised in operating expenses, in which case they are recognised in operating expenditure.